-Those persons and families experiencing poverty are less likely to remain resilient through economic and other disruptions.
-All BHRC EDD counties (excepting for Stephenson) fair better than the US and Illinois with respect to the percentage of persons below the poverty level (as defined by the US Census).
+Persons and families experiencing poverty are less likely to remain resilient through economic and other disruptions.
+All BHRC EDD counties (excepting for Stephenson) fare better than the US and Illinois with respect to the percentage of persons below the poverty level (as defined by the US Census).